opendocsg/slw-judgments-backfill/2010_SGHC_299/report.md

 **Whether LLH’s nominated CPF monies devolved upon LLH before she was discharged from bankruptcy**

-29     Finally, counsel for LLH argues that the case of _Chong Chee Keong v Official Assignee_ [2005] 3 SLR(R) 546 (“ _Chong Chee Keong_ ”), in which Choo Han Teck J held that a dividend in bankruptcy which was paid to the bankrupt after his discharge from bankruptcy was not divisible among the bankrupt’s creditors, should be followed because it is on all fours with the present case.
+29     Finally, counsel for LLH argues that the case of _Chong Chee Keong v Official Assignee_ <span class="citation">[2005] 3 SLR(R) 546</span> (“ _Chong Chee Keong_ ”), in which Choo Han Teck J held that a dividend in bankruptcy which was paid to the bankrupt after his discharge from bankruptcy was not divisible among the bankrupt’s creditors, should be followed because it is on all fours with the present case.
 In particular, counsel for LLH relies strongly on the following passage in Choo J’s judgment (at [4]):

  ... the certificate of discharge is a statutory instrument that wipes the slate clean for the bankrupt so that he might carry on with his life afresh, free of past debts and liabilities.
 The certificate of discharge is a document that certifies and declares to the world at large that no more debt is owed by the discharged bankrupt.
 Any residual rights must revert to the discharged bankrupt.
 That being the case, any money that comes subsequently into the Official Assignee's hands must be turned over to the discharged bankrupt unless the Official Assignee had expressly reserved that money as a condition to the discharge. [emphasis added]